 Bister is my favourite of the Powertex range.
 The colours are muted and not to everyone’s taste but the ready mixed sprays and granules create really unique effects.

 Bister inks are best used on a lighter coloured Powertex base.
 I recommend Ivory, White or Yellow Ochre.
 Use the sprays generously and let the inks run into the textures.
 Wipe away highlights with a sponge.
 Bister is not permanent and I like to finish with a spray varnish.

 Acrylic paint is a great way to add bright pops of colour to your Powertex art.
-The Secret Art Loft paints from Powertex UK are semi transparent so work best on White or Ivory Powertex base.
+This paint works best on a White or Ivory Powertex base.
 Layer up for best results, blend colours and be sure your Powertex base is dry first.